TimUnderhay/ngx-panzoom/libdef/README.md

 An Angular directive for panning and zooming an element or elements using the mouse and mousewheel.
 Provides basic support for touchscreens, though it can still do with improvement.
 It was adapted from the angular-pan-zoom library for AngularJS, but it has been heavily modified.
 Many thanks go out to Martin Vindahl Olsen for having written it, and for his blessing in this undertaking.

-It is built with Angular CLI 6.2.9 library support, so it may or may not work with Angular versions earlier than this, so please excuse the 'ng2' moniker.
-To be honest, I only test the library with Angular 6.
+It is built with Angular CLI 8 library support, so please excuse the 'ng2' moniker.
+This version has been confirmed to work with Angular versions 6.1 and 8, and should also be compatible with earlier Angular versions.
+As such, the peer depencies permit installation all the way back to Angular 2.
 Reports on compatibility with other Angular versions are welcome.

 This library deliberately parts with certain received Angular wisdom of using only Angular-ish methods to accomplish things.
 We use native event listeners.
 We apply CSS transforms directly to the DOM.
 We even use a dash of jQuery.
 But as this library doesn't fit the traditional Angular model as its purpose is only to alter a certain part of the DOM using CSS transforms, without adding, moving or changing anything else, it has no impact on an application's state (except if the app consumes `modelChanged` observables).
 By using this approach, I hope to maximise compatibility and performance.